-If you’ve been injured in an accident, an Arlington personal injury lawyer at Kelly & Associates can help.
+If you’ve been injured in an accident, an Arlington personal injury lawyer at Michael Kelly can help.
 Call today for more information.

 People who watch a lot of television think they know all there is to know about the law.
 You may have friends who call you after your accident and tell you that you’re entitled to millions of dollars.
 You may even be thinking this yourself.
 The truth is that very few people ever get this kind of money.
 If it were that easy, everybody would file a lawsuit when they break a nail.
 In the real world, the courts are only interested in making you whole.
 This means you can only get compensation for injuries you’ve actually suffered.